ThreePhaseCurrent/academic-reference/README.md

 Outdated Winforms technology is used.

 <strong>The purpose of the system</strong> is to automate the duties of an employee of the training unit.
+<strong>For work, you need</strong> to install .NET Framework 4.0 and Word 2010.

 # Short description
 The program was developed by order for an educational institution.
 Used in the creation of academic reference for students who have been expelled, transferred to another educational institution, or have lost their diploma.